VMatrix1900/draft-ccwg-advanced-ecn/draft-shi-ippm-congestion-measurement-data.md

 This approach facilitates a richer set of data for decision-making, supporting not only more precise congestion control but also improving load balancing and network debugging efforts.
 By overcoming HPCC's shortcomings, this approach enhances network efficiency, reduces computational overhead at endpoints, and offers a scalable solution to managing congestion in complex network environments.
-Congestion Measurement Data-Fields can be encapsulated into a variety of protocols, such as IPv6, Segment Routing Header (SRH), Network Service Header (NSH), Generic Network Virtualization Encapsulation (Geneve), etc.
+Congestion Measurement Data Fields can be encapsulated into a variety of protocols, such as IPv6, Segment Routing Header (SRH), Network Service Header (NSH), Generic Network Virtualization Encapsulation (Geneve), etc.

 ## Terminology